Supporting Neurodiversity in the Workplace (Part 1)

 We come from a world that seeks to be clearly understood, efficient and clear-cut; and yet paradoxically, in our very efforts to be this may appear to many a little bit strange.

 Relentless in our quest to be bigger, faster, more optimised; we view the things through a categorical lens.
 Success is measured in metrics, numbers, KPI’s.
-We speak in an acronymic pseudo dialect of charts, codes, and numbers.
+We speak in an acronymic pseudo-dialect of charts, codes, and numbers.
 Employers exist as a watered-down version of themselves; they discard their idiosyncrasies and quirks, along with coat and hat at the office door.
-We recognise them only through their role or where they qualify in a neatly bulleted list of skills.

-It’s been a method of operating that up until now has served us pretty well.
-It’s made us bigger, faster, more optimised, yet in our efforts to fulfill these very traits we have become inhuman, unrecognisable, we have failed to see the nuance.
+It’s been a method of operating that up until now has served us seemingly well.
+It’s made us bigger, faster, more optimised, yet in our efforts to become such inhuman, unrecognisable, we have failed to see the nuance.